Autodesk/Neon/libNeonDomain/include/Neon/domain/grid.md

 ```

-The definition of `OuterIndex` is required to be able to use the sGrid to define sub-grids.
+The definition of `OuterIdx` is required to be able to use the sGrid to define sub-grids.
 The most easy is to define
-the `OuterIndex` with the same type of the xCell, however, depending on the type of grid this may not be the most
+the `OuterIdx` with the same type of the xCell, however, depending on the type of grid this may not be the most
 efficient way.

 ### Step 1 - Design a xPartitionIndexSpace